jmi0920/ist261/README.md

     find the cheapest phone with a plan that will suit their needs.

     [Possible Extra Ideas]
-        * Populate the text field based on gathering data from the Internet.
+        * Populate the text field based on data gathered from the Internet.
         * Convert to web application.

 ====  Module 02: Identify and Design Model Classes ====